password123456/window_eventlog_parse/README.md

  - eventlog parse using splunk
  - what is the next?

-#License & Code of Conduct:
+#License & Code of Conduct

 Please do not use for commercial purpose never ever This is for just all of individual security engineer.